hipe/tmx/lib/skylab/brazen/doc/issues/062-the-zerk-narrative.md

 ## the fundamentals

-zerk wants you to model your application as a tree of nodes. for now we have dubbed these nodes "agents". each of these nodes typically acts like a "branch node" or a "leaf node" but ultimately you can implement a node to do whatever you want it to do with the messages it receives from the zerk "runtime".
+zerk wants you to model your application as a tree of nodes. for now we generally call these nodes "agents".

+ultimately you can implement a node to do whatever you want it to do with the messages it receives from the zerk "runtime". in fact all it may have to do is respond to an `execute` message.

+but in practice our nodes typically act like the familar "branch node" and "leaf node" from the graph theory of the tree data structure:

+every node has one parent except the root node (or in our case the root node's parent may be the entrypoint application.) a "branch node" is a node with one or more children. a "leaf node" is a node with no children.

+for the simplest of nodes whose only job is to display and manage edits to one data "field", we may prefer this term 'field' to the more general term "agent", which carries some relatively heavy connotations in computer science.

+the fact that zerk likes to model the application as a tree-like structure will be reflected in the default "top nav" rendering and prompt rendering, which are intended to give the user a sense of "being" within one node within this larger tree context at any given time, and having the ability to navigate up and down the tree etc.

+### the simple event loop

 the running zerk application has a simple event loop: